SRA Accounts Rules

 (a) the name of the authorised body; and

 (b) the word “client” to distinguish it from any other type of account held or operated by

 3.3 You must not use a client account to provide banking facilities to clients or third

 Client money must be kept separate

 4.1 You keep client money separate from money belonging to the authorised body.

 4.2 You ensure that you allocate promptly any funds from mixed payments you receive to the

 4.3 Where you are holding client money and some or all of that money will be used to pay

-(a) you must give a bill of costs, or other written notification, to the client or the paying party;
+(a) you must give a bill of costs, or other written notification of the costs

 (b) this must be done before you transfer any client money from a client account to make the

-(c) any such payment must be for the specific sum identified in the bill of costs or other written notification, and covered by the amount held for the particular client or third party.
+(c) any such payment must be for the specific sum identified in the bill of costs, or other

 Withdrawals from client account

 5.1 You only withdraw client money from a client account: